NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 [EZ WildApricot Web Designer 2](https://newpathconsulting.com/watm) \(aka WATM\), has been redesigned from scratch.
 The product has been rewritten in JavaScript (ECMAScript 6) and no longer needs jQuery to operate.

 EZ WildApricot Web Designer will help any administrator change, replace or translate e nearly every piece of hard-coded and configurable text in WildApricot.
-It also contains several "macros" that can add new content gadgets and content styling features for your WildApricot website.
+It also contains several "add-ons" that can add new content gadgets and content styling features for your WildApricot website.

 You can make a variety of single page, whole site, and WildApricot content changes such as: